-64 Studio Ltd. produces, integrates and documents free and open source hardware and software for media, with a particular focus on real-time audio applications.
+64 Studio Ltd. produces, integrates and documents open source hardware and software for media, with a particular focus on real-time audio applications.
 We develop bespoke GNU/Linux distributions for our partners, package their applications for automated installation, and design embedded system hardware.

 The I2S format used in the circuit board of your vintage CD player is proving very interesting as a peripheral interface for full-duplex, multi-channel audio boards on ARM devices.
-At the request of the openMHA community we have developed a hearing aid research distribution codenamed 'Mahalia' for the BeagleBone Black with the lowest audio latency figures seen on any GNU/Linux device.
+At the request of the openMHA community we have developed a hearing aid research distribution codenamed 'Mahalia' for the BeagleBone Black, with the lowest audio latency figures we've seen on any GNU/Linux device.
 Please see our presentation at Embedded Linux Conference Europe below, and the openMHA presentation video from the Linux Audio Conference for the details.

 The official magazine of the Raspberry Pi Foundation has featured the OpenMHA hearing aid research project in issue 67.
 You can download a free PDF of issue 67 courtesy of MagPi.

 Find out how to build the software for GNU/Linux audio appliances and why we recommend Debian in this tutorial video.